Professors - Members of the Faculty of Graduate and Postdoctoral Studies - Research Interests

-ETOWA, Josephine, RN, BScN(Dal.), MN(Dal.), PhD(Cal.), Associate Professor.
+ETOWA, Josephine, RN, BScN(Dal.), MN(Dal.), PhD(Cal.), Full Professor.
 Inequities in health and health care; diversity in Nursing; women’s health; qualitative research; critical theory; participatory action research (PAR) approaches.

 FORGERON, Paula, RN, BScN(St. Francis Xavier).
 MN(Dalhousie), PhD(Dal.), Assistant Professor.
 Social functioning of adolescents with chronic pain; pediatric pain management; global health; knowledge translation; mixed methods.

 FOTH, Thomas, BScN(Bremen), MScN(Bremen), PhD, Assistant Professor.
 Nursing history and discourse analysis; ethics; actor-network theory; subjectification processes and nursing; critical theory and “Frankfurt School”; queer theories and postcolonial theories; professionalization.

 GAGNON, Marilou, RN, BScN(Mtl.), MScN(Mtl. fast track), PhD, Associate Professor.
 Critical theory and feminist perspectives; medico-pharmaceutical complex; interface body-technology; people living with HIV/AIDS (women living with HIV/AIDS); marginalization and Deviance; politics of HIV/AIDS; women’s health.